-Black tea has many health and well-being benefits, which most of us are completely unaware of.
-In addition, some of us are confused by various 'old wives tales' associated with drinking tea.
+A wealth of scientific research suggests black tea has many health and well-being benefits, which most of us are completely unaware of.

 This site has been set up by the Tea Advisory Panel to provide journalists and health professionals with the latest scientific research and nutritional information on tea.
 Please tick one of the boxes below to indicate whether you are a journalist or health professional.